Summary Report for:

 - Install or repair air conditioners and service components, such as compressors, condensers, and controls.

-- Remove and replace defective mufflers and tailpipes.
+- Replace defective mufflers and tailpipes.

 Tools & Technology